 A John Hansard Gallery exhibition presented in partnership with RHA Gallery, Dublin.
 A new publication featuring texts by Claire-Louise Bennett, Isobel Harbison and Niamh O’Malley accompanies the exhibition, published by RHA.

-The exhibition has been made possible through generous support from Dr Alison Steele, Stefan Cross QC, Culture Ireland, and Henry Moore Foundation.
+The exhibition has been made possible through generous support from Dr Alison Steele, Stefan Cross QC, Culture Ireland, and the Henry Moore Foundation.

 Niamh O’Malley was born in Co.
 Mayo, and lives in Dublin, Ireland.
 She has made numerous major exhibitions in recent years including The Douglas Hyde Gallery, Dublin; Bluecoat, Liverpool; RHA, Dublin; Lismore Castle Arts; Grazer Kunstverein.
 The Ireland at Venice 2022 Curatorial Team, Temple Bar Gallery + Studios, will present Niamh O’Malley’s Gather at the Irish Pavilion, La Biennale di Venezia in 2022.